 Notes on the Geography of Germany: Heidelberg

-Heidelberg, population 150,000, is an industrial center, a university town, a military town, and--most of all--a tourist town.
+Heidelberg, population 150,000, is an industrial town, a university town, a military town, and a tourist town.

 Like the previous picture, this one is taken from the town's castle but has swung upstream a bit to take in the Heilig Geist Kirche (1400), the Corn Market, and the old (but rebuilt) bridge.